helfi92/helfi92.github.io/_posts/2016-09-16-unified-logviewer.md

   creditlink:
 ---

-The Unified Log Viewer is a new project initiated by [Eli Perelman](http://eliperelman.com/), with the goal of eventually replacing Treeherder current log viewer.
-I interviwed people this summer asking them about their workflow and I had received multiple complaints regarding the current log viewer.
+The Unified Log Viewer is a new project initiated by [Eli Perelman](http://eliperelman.com/), with the ultimate goal of eventually replacing Treeherder current log viewer.
+I interviewed Mozillians this summer asking them about their workflow and I received multiple complaints regarding the current log viewer.
 See interview results [here](https://public.etherpad-mozilla.org/p/taskcluster-dashboard-interviews).
 For example, the browser would crash when presented with a very big log file and users are not able to jump to a line number in the log.
-The new log viewer project is currently being hosted on the [Taskcluster Github](https://github.com/taskcluster/unified-logviewer).
+The new log viewer project is currently being hosted on [Taskcluster Github](https://github.com/taskcluster/unified-logviewer).
 We are always open for the public contributions.
-We would love to have a PR sent by you.
+Send us a pull-request.